Geology

 Grading Mode: Standard Letter, Pass/No Pass

 This course offers students an opportunity to explore fundamental geological concepts in a field-based setting.
 Pre-trip meetings will orient students to the tectonic, structural, plutonic and volcanic features of the Hawaiian Islands with special emphasis on Kilauea volcano.
 Kilauea’s long-documented eruptive history and easy accessibility make it a training ground for USGS volcanologists.
 Focuses on the history and features of the volcano and its interactions with the people that live on it.
 This course includes a multi-day field excursion to various locales of geological interest and may involve camping in primitive wilderness environments.
 9 hours lecture, 18 hours scheduled lab, 90 hours field study lab.
-Course may be taken for grades or on a pass/no-pass basis.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing GEOL A142